-Students will be contacted via email by 9pm on Wednesday, December 10, with the result of their request.
+Students will be contacted via email by 9pm on Monday, December 14, with the result of their request.
 While the College will attempt to provide new room assignments for as many students as possible, room changes are not guaranteed through this process.
-Students who do not receive a room change will remain in their Fall assignment for the Spring semester.
+Students who do not receive a room change will remain assigned to their Fall room for the Spring semester.

 Students who receive a room change to a less expensive room type (ex. from a single/Studio to a multiple/single) will receive a credit on their student account.
 Students who wish to receive this credit in the form of a refund must request that through the Bursar office.

 Students who receive a room change to Hewitt Hall must enroll (at minimum) in the Quad Upperclass Meal Plan.
-Meal plans can be adjusted through the Bursar office.
+Meal plans can be adjusted online through My.Barnard.edu.